mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 });
 ```

+**Styling based on props**

 You can add different styling options based on props by using the `variants` key.
+This approach is recommended when the value of the prop is known at build time.

 Each `variant` is an object with `props` and `style` keys:

 ```js